Let's Play Music

 • This game can be played with children of around 3 years upwards.

-• You can keep it simple for younger ones as they will copy and match the sounds by memory, whilst older children will be able to match them by reading the words too.
+• You can keep it simple for younger ones as they will copy and match the sounds by memory, whilst older children will be able to match them by reading the words and rhythms too.

 Easter Rhythm Game Flashcardscoloured rhythm game flashcards

-How to play this Easter Rhythm Game
+How to Play the Easter Rhythm Game

 If you’re looking for more rhythm activities for kids, check out our rhythm Pinterest board.